Rocio-Moroni/react-beppo/README.md

 ### :pencil2: Descripition.
 <div style="text-align: justify">
 In this project I was able to develop the front end of an online store with a shopping cart, using components such as React and Firebase as a server in the cloud.
-A friendly user experience was created, with instant visual updates, and scalable code.
+A friendly user experience was created, with instant visual updates, and scalable code. <br />

 The online store is for an Argentinian timber furniture company which produces beautiful decoration objetcs made from wood-turned monopieces.
 We can also find leather made elements such as notebook cases, 'materos', bags, among others.